27 Years Ago: Johnny Cash Is Inducted Into the Rock and Roll Hall of Fame

 "So I don't know, maybe I was trying to make sure that I belonged here tonight and make you see that I might possibly actually belong in the Rock and Roll Hall of Fame," the Man in Black added.
 "I'm extremely proud of it, and whether I belong here or not, I'm going to ... show it off at home."

-Cash's Rock and Roll Hall of Fame induction ceremony was held at the Waldorf-Astoria Hotel in New York City.
-Other artists inducted in that year's class included Booker T. & the M.G.s, the Jimi Hendrix Experience, Sam & Dave, Bobby "Blue" Bland, the Isley Brothers and the Yardbirds, which included guitarist Eric Clapton.
+The 1992 Rock and Roll Hall of Fame induction ceremony was held at the Waldorf-Astoria Hotel in New York City.
+Other artists inducted in that year's class included Booker T. & the M.G.s, the Jimi Hendrix Experience, Sam & Dave, Bobby "Blue" Bland, the Isley Brothers and the Yardbirds, including guitarist Eric Clapton.

 Cash was also inducted into the Grand Ole Opry, the Country Music Hall of Fame and the Nashville Songwriters Hall of Fame during his lifetime.
-In addition, he was a recipient the National Medal of Arts for numerous musical contributions.
+In addition, he was a recipient the National Medal of Arts, in recognition of his numerous musical contributions.

 Johnny Cash + More Country Stars Who Suffered Terrible Tragedies